Introduction and Philosophy

 The leadership within a student organization is encouraged to resolve internal conflicts and problems.
 If unable to resolve, the student leadership is encouraged to seek the counsel and guidance of their faculty/staff advisor.
-If still unable to resolve or if the dispute involves the advisor, a complaint may be filed with the Student Activities office.
+If still unable to resolve or if the dispute involves the advisor, the organization may contact the Student Life office to arrange mediation of the dispute.

 Cultural Life Program Policy Violations